danb0b/danb0b.github.io/content/travel/08-lovcen.md

 ![Quick dip in the Sea](/images/travel/PXL_20230801_124750226.MP.jpg)
 ![Dinner](/images/travel/PXL_20230801_162129778.jpg)

+We decided to take a windy road down to the town of Kotor, which is an ancient sea-port with lots of history.
+On the way down from the park, we hit the "serpentine", a series of 16 back-to-back switchbacks on what can legally only be called a one-way road.
+Sara braved the cliffs, making it down without scraping off a single mirror.
+Good job mom!

+On the way down, we stopped off at Gorazda Fortress, a much newer fort than all the old castles we'd seen so far.
+It was an old Austro-Hungarian outpost that had been repurposed over the years.
+One of the biggest "features" of this fort was the extra large turret still mounted on the top  of the fort.
+It was spooky, and relatively untouched, like the rest of the places we visited in Montenegro.

+Getting down to Kotor, we finally encountered the tourists again.
+I had already forgotton how glad I was to be away from them since Split.
+But there we were again, down low at sea level, back in the heat, tossed back into the meat grinder with all the cruise-ship crowds.
+Tour groups stretched across whole town squares as we jostled our way to a lunchtime table.
+We were hot, we were tired, but the city itself still kept some of its charm nonetheless.
+The city walls pop out all over the place, the town is easily explorable in an hour, but the nooks and crannies keep things interesting.
+We found that Montenegro, and Kotor to be the patron of many stray cats.
+The kids had fun petting ALL of them.
+We realized, as we were down there, that we would have to come back the next day to find Uncle Roy, so, due to the heat and our exhaustion from the drive and the heat and the fort, we left early, stopping by a grocery store and gas station to re-stock ourselves before going back to the park.
+Sara did a great job getting us back home through the serpentine yet again.

 ## Wednesday, August 2, 2023

 ![The rainbow did not appropriately prepare us. . .](/images/travel/PXL_20230802_053759003.MP.jpg)